cosmoscalibur/sheetrs/README.md

 ## Roadmap

 - **ODS Support**: Partial support implemented.
 Full parity with XLSX is in progress.
 - **Python Bindings**: PyO3 bindings for direct integration with Python data workflows.
 - **Windows & WASM**: Windows support is likely functional but untested.
 WASM target for browser-based linting is planned.
 - **Performance Review**: Continuous optimization for large workbooks (>1M cells).
 - **Limitation Review**: Issues with Calamine failing to load formulas in some corrupted files (tracked in SEC005).

 ## Known Issues

 - **SEC005**: Some corrupted files may cause formula parsing errors in the underlying `calamine` library. `sheetlint` reports these as distinct violations.
 - **ERR001**: Currently reports all affected cells.
 Future versions may trace only the root cause error.

 ## Architecture

 See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed technical breakdown of the `sheetcraft-core` library and the CLI tool implementations.

 ## License

-MIT OR Apache-2.0
+MIT